Infineon/mtb-example-anycloud-ble-capsense-buttons-slider/README.md

 </details>

 ## Design and implementation

 The Bluetooth&reg; LE CAPSENSE&trade; Buttons and Slider is a Bluetooth&reg; LE GATT Server where the CAPSENSE&trade; buttons and slider data is stored and notified to the client; it scans a self-capacitance (CSD) based, 5-element CAPSENSE&trade; slider and two mutual capacitance (CSX) CAPSENSE&trade; buttons for user input.

-See [AN85951 – PSoC&trade; 4 and PSoC&trade; 6 MCU CAPSENSE&trade; design guide](https://www.infineon.com/AN85951) for more details on CAPSENSE&trade; features and usage.
+See [AN85951 – PSOC&trade; 4 and PSOC&trade; 6 MCU CAPSENSE&trade; design guide](https://www.infineon.com/AN85951) for more details on CAPSENSE&trade; features and usage.

 In this application, the state of the user LED is controlled based on user inputs provided using the CAPSENSE&trade; buttons and slider.
 A PWM HAL resource is configured for controlling the brightness of the LED.
 Touching Button 0 turn the LED ON and Button 1 turn the LED OFF.
 The brightness of the LED is set based on the touch position on the CAPSENSE&trade; slider.